 Originally the film was written as a miniseries, with Michael Lehmann attached as director as Tim Burton as executive producer.
 During development it was changed to being a film, and Lehmann and Burton swapped roles.
 Initially the screenplay tried to keep as much of the story from the miniseries as possible, which resulted in earlier drafts being so long that it would have made for a three-hour film, but it was eventually pared down to get the 127-minute running time of the end product.

-What Could Have Been: An earlier version of the screenplay featured Wood's ultimately doomed marriage to Norma McCarty, which was depicted as ending the minute she found out he was a cross-dresser.
-(In reality, McCarty didn't exactly approve of his cross-dressing, but was willing to put up with it for the sake of their relationship.
-What really killed their marriage was Wood's alcoholism and abusive behavior towards her son from her previous marriage)
+Part of the longer screenplay featured Wood's ultimately doomed marriage to Norma McCarty, which was depicted as taking place over the course of less than a day, and ending the minute she found out he was a cross-dresser.note In reality, their relationship lasted for about 18 months, and like Dolores Fuller before her, McCarty didn't exactly approve of his cross-dressing, but was willing to put up with it for the sake of their relationship.
+What really killed their marriage was Wood's alcoholism and abusive behavior towards her son from her previous marriage.

 Another part of the longer screenplay featured the hand that George Weiss had with the last minute production stages of Glen or Glenda, including adding the porno footage to increase the film's running time to the minimum length, persuading Ed to use an alias for his credit as Glen to avoid being cast in a bad light with film producers, and mentioning how he attempted alternative titles for the movie to sound more appealing to audiences (Which failed miserably.)
 Tim Burton probably felt these facts were not important enough to bother putting into the movie.